Important information about SSL and steps to edit SSL settings to meet your security needs.

 - If you’re using a third-party domain, it needs to be connected correctly.
 To check if there's an issue preventing SSL for your domain, review your DNS records in Squarespace.

-- If you're using a Squarespace Domain, it must point to a Squarespace site.
-If your domain is pointing away from Squarespace, contact your website host about an SSL certificate instead.
+- If you're using a Squarespace domain, it must point to a Squarespace site.
+If your domain or subdomain is pointing away from Squarespace, contact your website host about an SSL certificate instead.